Biology

 - Evolutionary biology

-In addition, advanced undergraduates may enroll in graduate courses for undergraduate credit with the consent of the department chairperson.
+In addition, advanced undergraduates may enroll in graduate courses for undergraduate credit.
 In line with the two areas of research interests, the department encourages students (in consultation with their advisors) to declare one of the two as an area of concentration of study no later than the end of their sophomore year.
 For the student more interested in a broad approach to biology, the department recommends a third option, the general biology option (any combination of upper-level biology courses that fulfills the program requirements).

 The department offers a research mentorship program for upper-level students majoring in biology.
 The program allows a student to work closely with both faculty and graduate students in laboratory and/or field research.
 Participation in the program is based on the recommendation of a member of the faculty.
 The mentorship program is designed to provide a significant advantage for those students who intend to enter a graduate program.